initialcommit-com/git-sim/README.md

 `--media-dir`: The path at which to store the simulated output media files.
 `-d`: Disable the automatic opening of the image/video file after generation.
 Useful to avoid errors in console mode with no GUI.
 `--light-mode`: Use a light mode color scheme instead of default dark mode.
-`--reverse, -r` / `--no-reverse`: By default the newest commit is on the left and arrows point right toward parents, so history reads left to right. `--no-reverse` puts the newest commit on the right with arrows pointing left, the original layout.
-`--img-format`: Output format, i.e. `html` (default: the interactive page), `jpg`, `png`, or `svg` (the graph alone, for [embedding in a page](docs/embed.md)).
-Set `git_sim_img_format=jpg` in your environment to make an image the default.
-`--open-in`: Where the interactive page opens: `hosted` (default) shows it in the git-sim viewer at initialcommit.com, `local` opens the saved `.html` file.
-The page is saved locally either way, and the hosted page says where.
-Set `git_sim_open_in=local` to make local the default.
 `--stdout`: Write raw image data to stdout while suppressing all other program output.
 Writes a `png` unless `--img-format jpg` is given.
 `--output-only-path`: Only output the path to the generated media file to stdout.
 Useful for other programs to ingest.
 `--quiet, -q`: Suppress all output except errors.